 The science of climate change has been explained many times to many people.
-Some people understand it, and some people don’t.
-Many people that don’t fully understand the process that unfolds with too much carbon dioxide in the atmosphere understand that the scientists who study climate change know the process step-by-step.
+Some understand it, some don’t.
+Many people that don’t fully grasp the actual process by which climate change takes place understand that scientists who study climate change know the process step-by-step.
 The scientists study it, tell us what will happen if the problem isn’t cared for, and suggest possible solutions.

-But there are other people who do not fully understand the chain of events that happens when too much carbon dioxide is in the atmosphere who think that because they don’t understand it, it doesn’t exist and that the climate scientists don’t know what they’re talking about.
+But there are other people who do not fully understand the chain of events who think that because they don’t understand it, it doesn’t exist and that climate scientists don’t know what they’re talking about.

 I would like to detail another complicated reaction.
 One that happens when too much carbon dioxide builds up, not in the atmosphere, but in the human body.
 There are scientists that study this, tell us what will happen if the problem isn’t cared for, and suggest possible solutions.

 Every person that denies the events that occur as a result of too much CO2 in the external environment needs to think about what they would do if too much CO2 built up in their own internal environment.

 In living organisms, including our own human bodies, there is a system called homeostasis.
 This system exists to make sure each element in your body stays balanced with all the other elements.
 It ensures that your body, as it exists, remains in a constant state that is compatible with life.
 When one element is thrown out of whack, we have compensatory mechanisms that gear up to balance this out.
 Our bodies are amazing machines when it comes to homeostasis.

 But what happens when our homeostatic mechanisms are overwhelmed?

 Let’s look at carbon dioxide, for example.
 We all know that too much of this gas is not good for our bodies.
 And most of us have the scientific knowledge to understand that we breath in oxygen and breath out carbon dioxide.
 We breath it out because it is not a useful gas for us.